Ahmed Basil

-Ahmed Basil Fadhil Al Fadhli (أَحْمَد بَاسِل فَاضِل الْفَضْلِيّ; born 19 August 1996) is an Iraqi professional footballer who plays as a goalkeeper for the Iraqi Premier League club Al-Shorta and the Iraq national team.
+Ahmed Basil Fadhil Al Fadhli (أَحْمَد بَاسِل فَاضِل الْفَضْلِيّ; born 19 August 1996) is an Iraqi professional footballer who plays as a goalkeeper for the Iraq Stars League club Al-Zawraa and the Iraq national team.

 Club career

 Early years

 Basil started his career at Al-Taji where his team earned promotion to the Iraqi Premier League.
 He moved to Al-Karkh and also earned promotion there, before spending a season at Al-Oloom wal-Technologia.

 Al-Shorta

 In July 2014, Basil signed for Al-Shorta.
 Basil made one appearance in the club's 2018–19 Iraqi Premier League title-winning campaign, before making 35 appearances and keeping 22 clean sheets in their 2021–22 Iraqi Premier League title-winning season.
 He then captained Al-Shorta to the 2022 Iraqi Super Cup title.
 He remained the team's starting goalkeeper as Al-Shorta went on to win another three successive titles to make it a record four in a row.

 Basil also played eleven matches for Al-Shorta in the AFC Champions League across the 2020 and 2021 editions, as well as playing one match at the 2019–20 Arab Club Champions Cup.